Saddam Hussein and al-Qaeda link allegations: Background

-During the lead-up to the Iraq War, questions were raised about a possible connection between Saddam Hussein's government and al-Qaeda.
-One question was whether the Iraqi regime and al-Qaeda had a cooperative relationship.
+During the lead-up to the Iraq War, questions were raised about a possible connection between Saddam Hussein's government and al-Qaeda and whether the Iraqi regime and al-Qaeda had a cooperative relationship.

 Although some contacts between agents of Saddam's government and members of al-Qaeda have been alleged, the consensus of experts and analysts is that those contacts never led to a formal relationship.
 The Senate Select Committee on Intelligence concluded that there was only one encounter between representatives of the Baathist regime and representatives of al-Qaeda.
 This meeting took place in Sudan in 1995, and the Iraqi representative (who is in custody and has been cooperating with investigators) said that after the meeting he "received word from his IIS chain-of-command that he should not see bin Laden again."
 The panel found evidence of only two other instances in which there was any communication between Saddam's regime and al-Qaeda members.
 On the other two occasions, the Committee concluded, Saddam rebuffed meeting requests from an al-Qaeda operative.
 The intelligence community has not found other evidence of meetings between al-Qaeda and Iraq.

-On the more specific question of whether Saddam was behind the attacks of September 11, 2001, the consensus is that there is no credible evidence of his government's involvement.
+On the more specific question of whether Saddam was behind the September 11 attacks, the consensus is that there is no credible evidence of his government's involvement.
 The US intelligence community (CIA, NSA, and DIA) view, confirmed by the conclusions of the 9/11 Commission Report and the Senate Report on Iraqi WMD Intelligence, is that there was no cooperative effort between the two and Saddam did not support the 9/11 attacks; it was considered that the difference in ideology between Saddam and al-Qaeda made cooperation in any terrorist attacks unlikely.
 The Senate report discussed the possibility of Saddam offering al-Qaeda training and safe haven, but confirmed the CIA's conclusion that there was no evidence of operational cooperation between the two.
 By March 20, 2006, President George W. Bush made clear that his administration did not have evidence to prove that Saddam played a role in the attacks.